Bennett Prize for Women Figurative Realists: History

 Bennett and Schmidt co-created The Bennett Prize for Women Figurative Realists with the Center for Philanthropy at The Pittsburgh Foundation, which was selected for its experience in working with donors to establish specifically tailored philanthropic initiatives.
 In addition, Bennett and Schmidt selected The Pittsburgh Foundation because of its experience with programs that support local artists and artists of color through its "Investing in Professional Arts and Advancing Black Arts in Pittsburgh" grant-making programs which The Pittsburgh Foundation oversees in collaboration with The Heinz Endowments.
 The Pittsburgh Foundation, working in consultation with Bennett and Schmidt, sponsors The Bennett Prize, but the selection of finalists and the winner is delegated to a jury of four individuals, at least two of whom must be women and, preferably working artists who, but for their experience and success, would meet the eligibility requirements for the prize.

 The initial call for entries for The Bennett Prize opened in April and closed in September 2018.
 The jury deliberated and on November 15, 2018, announced the first group of finalists.
 On May 2, 2019, the inaugural winner was announced at The Muskegon Museum of Art in Muskegon.
 The second call for entries opened in April 2020 and closed in September 2020.
 The finalists for the second Bennett Prize were announced on November 30, 2020.
 The second winner was announced on May 27, 2021.
-The third call for entries opened on April 18, 2022 and closed on October 7, 2022.
-The round three prize winner and runner-up will be announced at the opening exhibition in Muskegon on May 18, 2023.
+The third call for entries opened on April 18, 2022, and closed on October 7, 2022.
+The round three prize winner and runner-up was announced at the opening exhibition in Muskegon on May 18, 2023.
+In April 2024, it was announced that submissions for the fourth iteration of the prize were being accepted through October 4, 2024, and the 2025 winners were announced on May 15, 2025.

+In 2022, Bennett and Schmidt made a $12 Million gift to the Muskegon Museum of Art, which included a monetary donation along with art from their collection.
+In February 2025, the Bennett-Schmidt Pavilion, a 26,000-square-foot expansion, opened at the museum doubling its size.
+The opening featured a new gift of 70 paintings on view for the event for a total of over 150 paintings from their collection donated to the museum.

 2019 Prize Winners

 Aneka Ingold from Tampa, Florida was the first winner of the prize.
 Her works explore women's experiences across time, culture and history.
-Ingold will received $25,000 annually for two years, a total of $50,000, which allowed her to devote the time necessary to create new work for her solo exhibition, which opened at the Muskegon Museum of Art in 2021 and then traveled the country.
+Ingold received $25,000 annually for two years, a total of $50,000, which allowed her to devote the time necessary to create new work for her solo exhibition, which opened at the Muskegon Museum of Art in 2021 and then traveled the country.